All You Need to Know About Marriage Documentation

 Q: How do we/I change our/my name?

 A: Woo-wee this is a doozy.
 In some counties and states, they allow you to fill out a lot of the paperwork to change your name when you go to apply for your marriage license.
-In Washington state, especially during this pandemic, the process is a little more complicated.
+In Washington state, the process is a little more complicated.
 The described process below is if you or your spouse want to change your name to one that one of you already have (as in one of you wants to take another’s name).
 For this you will need copies of your marriage license for every legal documentation you have of yourself.
 This includes: driver’s license, ID, green card, passport, birth certificate, social security card, and credit and debit cards.

 We can only speak to the experience of changing your name in the US and, more specifically, Washington state.
 Other countries may have requirements to make sure all the information lines up if you are planning on becoming a full US citizen once you are married or retaining dual citizenship.
 Here is a link with other documents you will need to change your name as a non-US citizen.